 Meen Pollichathu is an authentic and tasty Kerala-style seafood dish.
 Traditionally, the fried/steamed fish is cooked in banana leaf which gives a unique taste and aroma.
 And this meen pollichathu is prepared with coconut oil and coconut milk which makes this dish rich and delicious.
 Kerala Karimeen Pollichathu is a flavorful, and finger-licking dish that one could easily prepare at home.
-This delicious seafood dish tastes great with white rice or just as it is as a starter.
+This delicious seafood dish tastes great as a side dish with white rice or just as it is as a starter for lunch and dinner.

 What is Meen Pollichathu?

 Meen pollichathu is a traditional South Indian dish that is authentic to the state of Kerala.
 The meen pollichathu recipe uses karimeen(pearl spot fish), Indian spices, tomato, onion, curry leaves, coconut milk, cocum/kudam puli, coconut oil, and banana leaf.
 The marinated fish is usually fried and then wrapped in a banana leaf with tomato onion gravy and grilled for few minutes in a banana wrap.
 It usually looks like a fried fish in a thick gravy sauce.
 People from Kerala also refer to this dish as Nadan Karimeen Pollichathu.

 Meen Pollichathu is popular and commonly served in most of the restaurants and households in Kerala.
 Due to its rich taste and flavor, this dish got its popularity in its neighboring states like Tamil Nadu, Andhra Pradesh, and Karnataka.
 Even though the preparation and taste of the dish vary from place to place, it is a delicious treat for seafood lovers.